 Crossroads Trading buys your clothes, shoes, and accessories – but not jewelry.

 To sell clothes to Crossroads Trading you need to be over 18 and have some valid I.D.

-If you’ve got items lying around your house that you don’t use, this is a waste of both space and money.
+If you’ve got items lying around your house that you don’t use, they’re a waste of both space and money.

-Taking these items to consignment stores will get you some money and for little effort.
+Taking these items to actual consignment stores or online stores will get you some money and for little effort.